splunk/public-o11y-docs/infrastructure/infrastructure.rst

 - :ref:`get-started-gcp`
 - :ref:`get-started-azure`

 Step 2.
-Collect infrastructure data with the Splunk Distribution of OpenTelemetry Collector
+Collect infrastructure data with the Splunk Distribution of the OpenTelemetry Collector
 ===================================================================================================================

 Observability Cloud supports integrations for Kubernetes, Linux, and Windows.
 Integrations for these data sources help you deploy a :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` to export metrics from hosts and containers to Observability Cloud.

 Using the Splunk Distribution of OpenTelemetry Collector is optional; however, you get higher-resolution data using the Splunk Distribution of OpenTelemetry Collector than from cloud integrations.

-To collect metrics from an infrastructure resource, select :strong:`Navigation menu > Data Management` and search for the host type or containerized environment you want to collect metrics from.
+To collect metrics from an infrastructure resource, select :strong:`Navigation menu > Data Management > Available integrations` and search for the host type or containerized environment you want to collect metrics from.

-See these pages for more information about sending host or container metrics to Observability Cloud:
+See these pages for more information about sending host or container metrics to Splunk Observability Cloud:

 - :ref:`get-started-k8s`
 - :ref:`get-started-linux`